 During the registration, you will take a short English test.
 The test helps us know how much English you already know.
 It also will help your tutor pick the best lessons for you.

 Group English classes are free, you do not need to pay a fee.
-If you need 1-1 tutoring, we charge $20 when you sign up and take the short English test.
+If you need 1-1 tutoring, we charge $20 when you are matched.
 That is the only fee we charge.
 We may be able to lower the fee or give you a scholarship.
 Tell us if you cannot pay the fee or if you came to the U.S. as a refugee.
 If you need a book for your class, we sell books for a discount.
 Most of our books are not expensive.
-We also have some scholarships to help pay for books.
-Tell us if you need help.

 You can chose from group or one-to-one classes or you can take both.